 The Quantum Band Difference

-Quantum bands are manufactured to the highest quality standard using 100% latex (No pencil eraser filler).
+Quantum bands are manufactured at the highest quality standard using 100% latex (No pencil eraser filler) .
 They are manufactured in layers using a “Latex Bonding” process similar to how a car tire is constructed.
-This continuous layering process substantially increases the strength, elasticity, and durability of the band by creating a matrix construction similar to a burlap bag but with the ability to remain pliable.
-This matrix construction also prevents the band from thinning out with repeated use.
-Something that frequently occurs with tubular and flat continuously looped molded bands.
-Flat layered bands, like the Quantum Band, is approximately 20% more expensive to manufacture than a flat molded band which is why they are typically more expensive.
-However when considering a Quantum Band is 400 times durable and has a training life expectancy of approximately 3 years, depending on use, it becomes well worth the cost versus having to replace bands on a monthly basis.
+This continuous layering process substantially increases the strength, elasticity, and durability of the band by creating a matrix like construction similar to a burlap bag but with the ability to remain pliable.
+This matrix construction also prevents the band from thinning out with repeated use which is the case with cheaper manufactured molded or dip layered bands.
+Flat layered bands, like the Quantum Band, is approximately 30% more expensive to manufacture than a flat molded band which is why layered bands are typically more expensive.
+However when considering a Quantum Band is 400 times more durable and has a training life expectancy of approximately 3 years, depending on use, it becomes well worth the cost versus having to replace bands on a monthly basis.

-Unfortunately, from a consumer’s standpoint it is difficult to determine what is considered a high quality resistance band.
-There are several choices when it comes to elastic resistance training tools which are all referred to as “resistance bands”.
-However, the quality and characteristics of the different band types vary wildly.
+Unfortunately, from a consumer’s standpoint it is difficult to determine what is a high quality continual looped resistance band.
+There are many choices when it comes to elastic resistance training tools which are all referred to as “resistance bands”.
+However, the quality and characteristics of the different band variations vary wildly.
 Refer to the chart below to see the difference.

 The Quantum Band Difference

 Progressive Ascending Variable Resistance